-Will Rajanikanth Come To Bengaluru To Meet Fans Following Petta’s Success In Karnataka?
+Will Rajinikanth Come To Bengaluru To Meet Fans Following Petta’s Success In Karnataka?

 Petta To Be Dubbed In Kannada

-Since Rajinikanth originally belongs from Karnataka, he can speak in Kannada.
+Since Rajinikanth is from Karnataka, he can speak in Kannada.
 It would be pretty exciting to hear Thalaiva himself dub the dialogues for the Kannada version of Petta.
 The superstar has previously acted in several Kannada movies including Sahodarara Savaal, Kiladi Kittu, Katha Sangama and more.

 Kannada Release Delayed